-If you’re in the market for a new vehicle and trying to decide what kind of ride is right for you, you might be wondering: “Does Ford make a minivan?”
+If you’re in the market for a new car and trying to decide what kind of ride is right for you, you might be wondering: “Does Ford make a minivan?”

-Ford doesn’t currently make a minivan or a similarly sized vehicle.
-Although they did make a van-style vehicle in the Ford Transit Connect Passenger Wagon it was discontinued in the USA with 2022 being the last year that they produced it.
+Ford doesn’t currently make a minivan or a similarly sized car.
+Although they did make a van-style car in the Ford Transit Connect Passenger Wagon it was discontinued in the USA with 2022 being the last year that they produced it.

 The Ford Transit Connect Passenger Wagon is similar to the Mazda 5 (which was discontinued in 2015) in that it is designed to fit more passengers and have sliding doors but doesn’t exactly fit the minivan mold.

 So as of the 2023 model year, Ford does not offer a minivan or even a minivan-like vehicle for sale in the USA.
 The only thing close to a minivan that Ford makes is their larger SUVs.

 So, there is no longer any small-van option in the Ford dealer’s inventory.
 Whether a Ford minivan will be added back to their lineup of cars in the future is anyone’s guess but as of now, since Ford discontinued the Transit they are out of the minivan business.